Tower of Babel Runes, Gems, Sockets, and Alchemist Guide

 Alchemist: When Should You Use It?

 The Alchemist is not mainly where you make your current weapon stronger.
-It is where you convert materials and prepare resources for gear progression.
+It is where you convert materials, prepare resources, and make decisions around legendary item effects.

-Use the Alchemist when you have a specific material problem.
+Use the Alchemist when you have a specific material or legendary-effect problem.

 | Alchemist option | Use it when… |